New Checkmat update

 Conclusion

-The new Checkmat update is one of those cases where the changes are felt immediately.
+The new Checkmat update is one of those changes you feel immediately.

-The game is becoming live, convenient, and truly social.
+The game becomes livelier, more convenient, and genuinely social.

 Now chess is no longer only about the board and the pieces.

-It is also about friends, emotions, and a quick challenge:
+It is about friends, emotions, and a quick challenge:

 “Join in, I created a room — let’s play.”

-And it seems that this is exactly the direction mobile chess is heading toward.
+And it seems that this is exactly the format the future of mobile chess is moving toward.

 Contact us